HackYourFuture/JavaScript1/fundamentals/scope.md

 The keywords `let` and `const` were introduced in ES6 as alternative to the older `var` keyword and we recommend that you use these newer keywords instead of `var`.
 They adhere to the rules for block scope, whereas `var` is completely oblivious of the concept.

 A new block scope (sometimes called _lexical_ scope) is created whenever you create a block of code inside a pair of curly braces.
 Variables defined with `let` and `const` at the file level (i.e., not inside a function) are considered to be in a (file-level) block scope.
-That's why the varable `b` in the previous code snippet is not in global scope.
+That's why the variable `b` in the previous code snippet is not in global scope.
 Had we replaced `const b` with `var b` then variable `b` _would be_ in global scope.

 ## Guidance